wlockwood/lits/Modules.md

 # Modules
 Broad breakdowns of functionality.

+## KnownPerson
+Represents an identified person.

+Id: int - Database id of this person
+Name: str
+SamplePictures: List[str] - Paths of pictures of this person that encoding is based on
+FaceEncoding: numpy array?

 ## ImageFile
-Represents an image on disk that may or may not yet have been processed, or may have been processed by only some algorithms and not others.
+Represents an image on disk that may or may not yet have been processed, or may have been processed by only _some_ algorithms and not others.
 Will be uniquely identified by file name and date modified, and confirmed by a hash once added to the database.

 ?
 How should this be initialized?
 What's the absolute minimum we can have and still have a valid image?
 Path?
 ?
 Which fields should we write tags to?
+How should they be formatted?

-Is_Tracked -> bool - Is this in the database right now?
+* Is_Tracked -> bool - Is this in the database right now?
-People: List[Person] - List of people in this image
+* People: List[Person] - List of people in this image
-TechQuality: float - Technical quality of picture
+* TechQuality: float - Technical quality of picture
+* SubjectiveQuality: float - Aesthetic quality of picture
+* ~~QueryDatabase -> None - Get this file's data from the database.~~ Don't do this, initiate from the DAL
-SubjectiveQuality: float - Aesthetic quality of picture SaveTags -> bool - Write current tag data to disk
+* SaveTags -> bool - Write current data that should be in tags to disk.
+    * This makes more sense to do from the image because the image needs to control how its tags are written
+* EXIF fields: Date taken, exposure, lens, location if any
+* Resolution

 Needs:
 * Must be able to read image data, ie the payload/contents